Brian-Elbel-s-Research-Projects/project-overview/README2.md

 # Elbel Lab Research Projects

-A comprehensive overview of current and past research initiatives from the Elbel Lab, focusing on public health interventions related to nutrition, food environments, and health disparities.
+A summary overview of current and past research initiatives from the Elbel Lab.
 Our work aims to provide evidence-based insights to inform policy and improve community health outcomes.

+Sections include:
+- Lab Mission
+- Current Research Projects
+  - Menu Labeling
+  - Soda Tax
+  - SPHR/COVID Core
+  - Diabetes
+  - Social Media
+  - Yondr
+- Archived and Completed Research Projects
+  - Menu Labeling (Archived),
+  - Healthy Neighborhood (Archived),
+  - Food and Built Enviro (Archived),
+  - Soda Tax (Archived),
+- Other Projects,
+- HPC Access and Use,
+- Project Management Link and Instructions,
+- Contact Info,
+- Index of all Repos via Automation

 ---

 ## Lab Mission and Impact

-The Elbel Lab is dedicated to conducting rigorous research at the intersection of public health, economics, and policy.
+The Elbel Lab is dedicated to conducting rigorous quantitative research at the intersection of public health, heath economics, and public policy.
 Our primary goal is to generate actionable evidence that can directly inform and evaluate public health interventions, with a particular focus on improving dietary choices, understanding the impact of food environments, and addressing health inequities.
 We strive to contribute to a healthier society through robust data analysis and dissemination of our findings to academic, policy, and public audiences.

 ---